cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 ---

-## Defence Competition - Saturday June 14
+## Defence Competition

 Each team was given the following:

 - Subnet with four vulnerable services and an attack bot
 - Each service was ran in a docker container
 - Users had full sudo permissions but no access to the attack machine
-- One hour to analyze the services and begin fixing vulnerabilites
+- One hour to analyze the services and begin fixing vulnerabilities
 - Four hours of competition time

 Once the competition time started, every two minutes, what was called a _tick_ would happen, and the bot would send a mix of benign and malicious requests to each service.
 The goal was to cause the malicious requests to fail, while letting the benign requests execute successfully.